Richard Bingham (soldier): Spanish Armada and renewed rebellion

 In September 1588, upon news of the flight of the Spanish Armada into the North Sea, Bingham ordered that all Spanish refugees landing on the coast of Connacht should be brought to Galway and put to death there.
 Many vessels were wrecked in the following month, and of the survivors who came to shore he estimated that 1,000 were put to death under his authority.
 His brother George, sheriff of County Sligo, also killed many Spanish survivors.
 Bingham suggested that 50 of the captives be kept alive, but the new Lord Deputy of Ireland, William Fitzwilliam, ordered him to put them all to death; later, more survivors came into his custody and he put them under the charge of bailsmen.
 (Some years later, in January 1592, Bingham persuaded several Spaniards to come in from the Burkes under protection and sent them to Dublin for passage home, but they were detained in prison there against his wishes.)

 In September, Bingham marched out with a small force toward the castles of Doona and Torrane, on intelligence that hundreds of survivors under the command of Don Alonso de Leyva had left those strongholds and marched to Donamona to intercept another landing of 500 men.
 Punishment was meted out to those suspected of succouring the Spanish.
 By the end of September, few Irish lords refused to give up their Armada survivors, but the presence of the Spanish caused unrest among several clans.
 In March 1589 open rebellion was entered by the pretender to the title of the MacWilliam – the Blind Abbot of the Burkes – and by other western clans.
-Fitzwilliam intervened and laid waste to Mayo, Sligo and parts of Roscommon, ordering Bingham to withdraw his forces from Mayo so as not to hinder the pacification.
+Fitzwilliam intervened and laid waste to counties Mayo, Sligo and parts of Roscommon, ordering Bingham to withdraw his forces from Mayo so as not to hinder the pacification.

 A peace commission was set up, with Bingham at its head, which sat in Galway in April, but most of the rebels stayed out.
-Then Sir Brian O'Rourke committed a great cattle raid in Sligo, while the Burkes took similar action in the southwest, across the Mayo border.
+Then Sir Brian O'Rourke committed a great cattle raid in County Sligo, while the Burkes took similar action in the southwest, across the Mayo border.
 The latest rebel demand was for the withdrawal of Bingham from Connacht, the installation of the MacWilliam, and the removal of sheriffs from Mayo.
 Chaos reigned in the province, while the authorities remained divided on how best to proceed.
 One faction in the Privy Council of Ireland put the collapse of the talks down to the desire of some of the peace commissioners to blame Bingham for the rebellions.